Japanese Candle Stick Chart Reading Introduction Tutorial

 How To Make Money With Japanese Candlesticks

-Below is an example of very powerful candlestick patterns that, if it can be identified in real-time, can be exploited to make money.
+Below is an example of very powerful candlestick patterns that can be exploited to make money if it can be identified in real-time.
 However, I must emphasize that studying these patterns in the past and during the present requires a lot of backtesting and practice.
 This is where the "art form" comes into play.

 The Bottoming Hammer (chart taken from Investopedia).